How to Write a Good User Story: with Examples & Templates

 First, let us remind you of a common User Stories template:

 As a [type of user], I want [an action] so that [a benefit/a value]

 Seems short and easy to write.
+By the way, you're welcome to create your own User Story template.
 However, we at Stormotion have a specific workflow that helps us deliver the best Stories:

 - Make up the list of your end users.
 Define what their “pain” or “need” is, which you’re trying to solve.

 - Define what actions they may want to take.

 - Find out what value this will bring to users and, eventually, to your product.
 Also ask yourself - will any party pay us for this?